Quantum-for-Life/phase2/README.md

 - [OpenMPI][openmpi-website]
 - Parallel [HDF5][hdf5-website]

-Assuming we're on x86-64 Ubuntu, you can install the dependencies with:
+Assuming we're on Ubuntu 22.04 or later, you can install the dependencies with:

 ```bash
 sudo apt install gcc